hungcq/knowledge-repo/IT/aws/solution-architect-associate/notes.md

 - Rollout new software version gradually:
   - Globally: can use GA
   - Regional: can use ELB
+- Scale out ECS services: use service metric, not CW alarm
+- Use AWS CloudFormation StackSets to deploy the same template across accs/regions
+- NLB routing: when specifying targets using an instance ID, traffic is routed to instances using the primary private IP address specified in the primary network interface for the instance
 ## S3
 - S3 versioning: after enabled, can only be suspended, not disabled
 - To transition objects from Standard to IA, min storage duration is 30 days